 With sniffle season upon us, it’s an important time of year to focus on supporting our immune system.
-Good hygiene practices are essential.
-However, there are also many well-researched diet and lifestyle measures we can take to optimise our natural defenses.
-Here are some of the top immunity tips to help increase our resilience to seasonal bugs, and speed recovery.
-Here are a few:
+Along with good hygiene practices, there are many well-researched diet and lifestyle measures to optimise our natural defenses.
+There are also effective ways to help increase our resilience to seasonal bugs, and speed recovery.
+Here are a few top immunity tips for you:

 Guest blog by Aliza Marogy Founder of Inessa and Registered Nutritional Therapist / Naturopath